vuejs/v2.vuejs.org/README.md

 ### Want to help with the translation?

-If you feel okay with translating sorta alone, you can fork the repo, create a "work-in-progress" issue to inform others that you're doing the translation, and go for it.
+If you feel okay with translating sorta alone, you can fork the repo, post a comment on the [Community Translation Announcements](https://github.com/vuejs/vuejs.org/issues/2015) issue page to inform others that you're doing the translation, and go for it.

 If you are more of a team player, Translation Gang might be for you.
 Let us know somehow that you're ready to join this international open-source translators community.
 Feel free to contact [Grigoriy Beziuk](https://gbezyuk.github.io) or anybody else from [the team](https://github.com/orgs/translation-gang/people).